top of page

 Respectful and consistent boundaries and routines build grounded confidence in a child.
 Children fear rejection, disappointment, isolation and abandonment Build in together times - 20 mins x 3 a week doing something they like to restore their sense of being lovable, worthwhile and enjoyable.

-When you find yourself in a battle of wills or a power struggle, allow a way out for you both without losing face., Some examples of escape plans:
+When you find yourself in a battle of wills or a power struggle, allow a way out for you both without losing face.,

 • Offer a time to talk about it (cool down, then promise of re-connection)